nav-io/libblsct-bindings/ffi/python/README.md

 ```

 ## Documentation
-Full API reference and usage examples are available in the [official documentation](https://nav-io.github.io/libblsct-bindings/index.html)
+Full API reference and usage examples are available in the [documentation](https://nav-io.github.io/libblsct-bindings/python/)